 a.
 Conduct and write up an interview with a full-time faculty member (current or retired) in the discipline or institutional setting in which you hope to find a faculty position.
 As a class, we will develop a common interview protocol to be used so that all interviewees are asked the same questions.
 The results of the interview will be written up (typed, double-spaced, 8-12 page document using the citation style in one's discipline or APA style) and will be graded.
 Some of each person's interview results will also be orally presented to the class.
-The interview should include a section dealing with (a) background information (type of institution and personal information about the interviewee and why you choose his person. (b) a summary of the responses for each question (c) the response(s) that most surprised you (c) the most important things you learned through the interview (c) how this interview has impacted your thoughts about becoming a professor in the setting you are considering (d) the value of this interview (e) any additional thoughts or reflections you think are important.
-DUE DATE 9/30-25 points.
-You will share this in class.
-This sharing will not be formal presentation.
-It will be a conversation in which you share the most surprising thing and what value the interview had to you)
+The interview should include a section dealing with (a) background information (type of institution and personal information about the interviewee and why you choose his person. (b) a summary of the responses (c) the response(s) that most surprised you (c) the most important things you learned through the interview (c) how this interview has impacted your thoughts about becoming a professor in the setting you are considering (d) the value of this interview (e) any additional thoughts or reflections you think are important.
+DUE DATE 2/15

 - b.
 Create a mock application for a currently advertised full-time faculty position.
 The application will include a cover letter, vita, and any supporting material required by the ad, e.g., statement of teaching philosophy or research agenda, list of references.
 Submit a copy of the job application with the application.
-It needs to be attractive and impressive DUE DATE 10/28- - c.
-Find ONE current (2000-2013) refereed article, Inside Higher Education newsbrief, class activity or other resource related to one of the session topics (DVD, i.e. Youtube, google, internet site of interest, interactive activity, game) about the university, faculty roles, or work.
+DUE DATE 3/28 - c.
+Find ONE current (2005-2011) refereed article, Inside Higher Education newsbrief or other resource related to one of the session topics (DVD, i.e. Youtube, google, internet site of interest, interactive activity) about the university, faculty roles, or work.
 Sign up for the topic/session you select by the second class.
-The first presentation will be given at the third class session.
-The last one will be for session 12.
-You will have to partner with one other person.
-One group will have to have three members.
 Develop an activity to use with the class that captures the essence of the ideas or gives your classmates a new perspective on the topic.
 Use this as an opportunity to practice your teaching skills.
-The activity should be interactive and of interest to the students (i.e. a game that captures the concepts of the topic; a small and/or large group discussion around some pertinent questions from an article, an activity that creates a greater understanding or awareness of the issue.).
+The activity should be interactive and of interest to the students (i.e. a game that captures the concepts of diversity; a small and large group discussion around some pertinent questions from an article).
 You will have a maximum of 25 minutes to complete this activity.
+The first activity will begin with the third class.
 Develop a one-two page write up of the activity and the source you used to develop it.
-Submit that to me.
-You can give that same write -up to your classmates or prepare them 1⁄2 to 1 page summary with the information they need to access the resource.(10 points for presentation, 10 points for write up).
+Submit that to me and to your classmates so that they can have it as a resource.